tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Failure.md

 ## Free Rider Effect
-- Free riders enjoy the benefits of the consumption of a resource without paying for the cost
+- Free riders enjoy the benefits of the consumption of a resource without paying for the cost of provision
+- This can lead to over-consumption and rapid damage of a public resource